 Each Screen section may have multiple Display subsections.
-The "active" Display subsection is the first that matches the depth and/or fbbpp values being used, or failing that, the first that has neither a depth or fbbpp value specified.
+The "active" Display subsections are the first for each monitor number that match the depth and/or fbbpp values being used, or failing that, the first for each monitor number that has neither a depth or fbbpp value specified.
+Display subsections with no monitor number specified are used for single monitor per screen configurations.
 The Display subsections are optional.
-When there isn't one that matches the depth and/or fbbpp values being used, all the parameters that can be specified here fall back to their defaults.
+When there isn't one that matches the monitor number and/or depth and/or fbbpp values being used, all the parameters that can be specified here fall back to their defaults.